Ronin11/TDMBTesting/README.md

 To run this you must do the following:
 Clone the repo:

     git clone https://github.com/Ronin11/TMDBTesting

-Create a file named keys.json with your API keys in the following format:
+Create a file in the root directory named keys.json with your API keys in the following format:

     {
         "v3": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",